keyboard-ergonomics/keymacs/README.md

 use it.
 But I hope my results may inspire you to find your own right path to ideal.

+Though I mostly satisfied with letters there are many place for improvement for numbers placement and non-letter symbols.
+So layout still evolving and may be changed.

 ### Carpalx results for the layout

     Keyboard effort